 The Safeguarding Commission is an entity founded in February 2015 by the Archdiocese of Malta, the Diocese of Gozo and the Conference of Religious Major Superiors.
-Through increased awareness and positive action the Commission aims to bring about a new culture where children and vulnerable adults are at the centre of the Church’s pastoral work.
+Through increased awareness and positive action, the Safeguarding Commission aims to bring about a new culture where minors and vulnerable adults are at the centre of the Church’s pastoral work.
 It promotes prevention of all types of abuse through increased awareness and positive action.

-- Provide care and support to victims and survivors.
+- Providing care and support to victims and survivors.

 Since March 2022, the work of the Safeguarding Commission is solely focused on the Archdiocese of Malta and all the religious communities in Malta.
 A Gozo faithful who would like to file a complaint concerning the Diocese of Gozo can do so by contacting their Safeguarding Office on the following: